Club: Liverpool FC | Opening: 1884 | Capacity: 45,522 seats

 Anfield underwent several developments in the late 19th and early 20th century, among which the construction of a new main stand designed by Archibal Leitch in 1895 and construction of the famous Spion Kop in 1906.

 The ground remained more or less the same for the next two decades until the Kop got expanded in 1928.
-After the works, the Kop could hold about 30,000 fans.
+After the works, it could hold about 30,000 fans.

-Anfield set its record attendances in 1958 when 61,905 people attended a match between Liverpool and the Wolves.
+Anfield set its record attendances in 1958 when 61,905 people attended a match between Liverpool and Wolverhampton Wanderers.

-The stadium was further rebuilt between 1963 and 1973.
-In this latter year the old Main Stand got demolished and replaced with a new one.
+Further improvements were made between 1963 and 1973.
+In the latter year the old Main Stand got demolished and replaced with a new one.

 Anfield did not host any matches during the 1966 World Cup, which were instead played at neighbouring Goodison Park.